CHAPTER Rev 2800 EQUALIZATION OF ASSESSMENT FOR EACH TOWN, CITY, AND UNINCORPORATED PLACE WITHIN THE STATE

 Rev 2803.03 Equalization Ratio.

-(a) The weighted mean ratio shall be used to adjust a municipality’s modified assessed valuation.
+(a) The department shall use the weighted mean ratio to adjust a municipality’s modified assessed valuation.

-(e) The criteria for an alternate ratio in (d) above, shall be:
+(d) The criteria for an alternate ratio in (c) above shall be:

 (1) The sample of sales does not contain the minimum of 20 valid sales;